 12. Medical conditions

-Certain health complications such as mouth sores, asthma, enlarged adenoids, diabetes, kidney failure, liver problems, or oral cancer may cause foul oral smell.
+Certain health complications such as mouth sores, asthma, enlarged adenoidsiXA patch of tissue behind the nasal cavity that forms a part of the lymphatic system , diabetes, kidney failure, liver problems, or oral cancer may cause foul oral smell.

-In children undergoing chemotherapy for cancer, fungal infections may occur and can lead to bad breath in children.
-In addition, sinus infections or stomach infections may also cause a bad breath.
+In children undergoing chemotherapy for cancer, fungal infections may occur and can lead to bad breath.
+In addition, a sinus infection or a stomach infection may also cause bad breath.

 14. Certain medicines

-Certain drugs such as antihistamines, tranquilizers, and phenothiazines lead to a reduction in salivary production.
+Certain drugs for treating allergies, insomnia, and mental disorders, such as antihistamines, tranquilizers, and phenothiazines lead to a reduction in salivary production.
 As a result, it leads to foul oral odor.
 Likewise, unnecessary and excessive use of antibiotics reduces oral bacterial load and results in fungal infections and foul odor.

 15. Dietary changes